I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

 He mentioned something about “quality of life”.
 I didn’t quite understand what he meant.

-But when I was checking out with his nurse & making my next appointment, I asked her about getting a prescription for this Veltassa stuff as I remember my other doctor writing me one for a 4-day supply.
+But when I was checking out with his nurse & making my next appointment, I asked her about getting a prescription for this Veltassa stuff.

 Right at that time, Dr. Schaefer emerged from his office & handed me this form to sign.